ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 1. P2P is disabled so that it can only sync data from L1.
 2. The L1 beacon URL is directed to the beacon proxy, where blobs expire quickly.

-You can observe that the validator node is unable to sync properly with "derivation failed" error due to "failed to fetch blobs".
+You can observe that the validator node is unable to sync properly with "derivation failed" error due to "failed to fetch blobs", which is a expected result because there is no way to retreive the expired blobs.

-Now, navigate to the parent directory in preparation for the next steps.

 ### Restarting OP Node With the Archiver Configured

-Enter the Optimism monorepo, stop the running op-node, and re-start op-node with the same command in [this section](#starting-op-node) but with an extra option:
+Now, stop the running op-node, and re-start op-node with the same command in [the last step](#starting-op-node) but with an extra option:

 ```bash
 --l1.beacon-archiver http://localhost:6678